Fraud can happen anywhere, by anyone, including your own workers.

 "A background check for an employee can provide important insight into an individual's past behavior and potentially be an indicator of future actions," said David Thomas is the CEO of Evident, a data security platform.
 "However, a background check is just the first step.
 Validating that an employee or applicant is who they say they are with the appropriate documents, has the credentials and education they claim to have on their resume, and meets any regulatory requirements needed for their role are also invaluable identity verifications that can minimize the risk of fraud."

 Background checks are not faultproof, and they don't always provide you with the most recent or relevant information of an applicant.
-For instance, Ken Stalcup, CPA, CFE, CFF, ABV, senior director with Houlihan Valuation Advisors, had a recent investigation involving an accountant who committed financial fraud.
+For instance, Ken Stalcup, CPA, CFE, CFF, ABV, a senior director with Houlihan Valuation Advisors, had a recent investigation involving an accountant who committed financial fraud.
 Stalcup's client ran a background check on the accountant prior to hiring him, and it came back clean.
 However, the accountant had just committed financial fraud in another state, and the information was not yet detected by the background checking system.
 The company lost about $400,000 to the fraud.

 "In my experience, [background checks] won't be very effective," Stalcup said.
 "It may weed out a few obviously bad prospects with an extensive, documented bad history, but background checks will not guarantee a fraud-free environment."